Tere Naal Love Ho Gaya: Critical response

 The film received positive reviews from critics and audiences alike.
 The chemistry of the lead cast was praised.
 Taran Adarsh from Bollywood Hungama rated the film 3 out of 5, and added "Tere Naal Love Ho Gaya is a sweet love story which is entertaining enough to succeed critically and commercially."
 Times of India gave a positive review and said "With the feel-good factor working to its advantage, you might just end up saying Tere Naal Love Ho Gaya to this sweet-n-simple film."
 Daily News and Analysis gave 3 stars out of 5, commented "The director seems to know well the culture of Punjab and Haryana and has generously incorporated it, including the way, Genelia's fiancé brags about his money power.
 Filmi at times, it doesn't fail to make you smile.
 Fun watch with your family."

-Well-known critic Komal Nahta from Koimoi gave it 2.5/5, mentioning that "The film is entertaining, however an edgy climax ruins the show.
-The film to not be unique or new."
 Preeti Arora from Rediff gave the movie 2.5/5, and pointed out the flaws in dialogues by Dhieyo Sandhu, even mentioning too many inane, trite, one-liners.
 NDTV movie reviews gave 2.5 stars out of 5, mentioning that "No extraordinary story or no unique formula, no major histrionics, yet, this romantic-comedy entertains and touches your heart."

-Box office

-Tere Naal Love Ho Gaya opened to a good response with an occupancy of around 70% to 100% on the opening day and collected 62 million nett.
-The film saw a major improvement grossing 200 million nett over its first weekend.
-Tere Naal Love Ho Gaya held up well, collecting 201 million in its first week and grossing 125.0 million nett over its second weekend taking the total 10-day collections to around 367.7 million net.